microsoft/BotFramework-Composer/README.md

     $ docker-compose build
     ```

+* Test Bot With Emulator

+    When using Emulator to test your bot, make sure you use ngrok and *uncheck* 'bypass ngrok for local addresses', because container is considered as remote, even the address looks like local.

 * Development

     If you are developing some components and you want fast iteraction without re-building container images on every change, please refer to the document to each component for setup instuctions